 Ian Shann brings all this experience and his knowledge of the family law to each family mediation to assist parties to find their own solutions and help them Move On with their lives.

-Where you wish to mediate and the other person has not agreed we will, without cost or commitment, contact them and discuss the possibility of booking a family mediation session.
+Where you wish to mediate we will contact the other party and discuss the possibility of booking a family mediation session.

 In most cases, we are able to encourage the other person to participate in a family mediation in an endeavour to resolve issues.

-In matters involving property/financial settlement, where the other person refuses to mediate, you may have to commence proceedings in Court.
-You may be ordered by the Court to then undertake a form of mediation known as Mediation Style Conferencing.
+Where the other person refuses to mediate in matters involving property/financial settlement, you may have to commence proceedings in Court.
+You may be ordered by the Court to then undertake mediation.

 We are permitted to provide general legal advice about the family law if requested to do so by both of you and in the presence of both.